NorthernWidget/Project-Margay/README.md

 ## Namesake

-Due to its small size and adaptability to its environment, Project Margay takes its name from the small Margay cat native to the forests of South and Central America.
+Due to its small size and adaptability to its environment, Project Margay owes its name to the small Margay cat native to the forests of Central and South America.

 >> @awickert: Might be best to add in some feature abilities of the Margay datalogger in part of the namesake to mirror that of the Resnik - let me know what you think the highlights of the logger are and I'll (Josh) put them in